-The Reynolds Advance College Academies (ACA) provide outstanding high school students the opportunity to earn an associate degree while completing the requirements for their high school diploma.
-Reynolds has carefully selected and sequenced the college coursework in the program in order to satisfy the requirements of the high school diploma and associate degree at the same time.
+The Reynolds Advance College Academies (ACA) provides outstanding high school students the opportunity to earn an associate degree while completing the requirements for their high school diploma.
+Reynolds has carefully selected and sequenced the college coursework in the program in order to satisfy the requirements of the high school diploma and associate's degree at the same time.
 Students typically apply to an ACA in the 8th grade through their local school division, enroll in advanced high school courses in the 9th and 10th grade, and take the required college coursework for the associate degree during the 11th and 12th grade.
 Students in the ACA program are required to attend a five-week session of college courses during the summer between their sophomore and junior year.
 For more information, visit reynolds.edu/aca.

 Early College Academy

 The Reynolds Early College Academy (ECA) provides outstanding Richmond Public High School students the opportunity to earn an associate degree while completing the requirements for their high school diploma.
 We have carefully selected and sequenced the college curriculum and courses in the program in order to satisfy the requirements of the high school diploma and associate degree at the same time.
 For more information, visit reynolds.edu/eca.

 Reynolds offers classes for students whose first language is not English.
 Classes and counseling are designed to help students successfully speak English in and out of class.
 Day and evening classes meet on the Parham Road Campus and follow the Reynolds academic calendar.
 For full details, visit https://www.reynolds.edu/get_started/esl/esl.aspx.